 Manafiafy Beach & Rainforest Lodge is a small luxury lodge that fronts straight onto on a protected, forest-fringed beach, north of Fort Dauphin.
 From Manafiafy, you can enjoy a simple beach holiday, exploring the rich marine life while snorkelling, picnicking on castaway islets and indulging in sensational seafood with home baked bread.
-This is the best place in Madagascar to do whale-watching from June to November.
-Birding in the extensive mangrove system and the threatened wetlands coastal bush is rewarding – look for blue coua, hook-billed vanga and nelicourvi weavers - and walk in the rare littoral rainforest in search of a variety of rare lemur species including the Mouse, Collared Brown and Sportive lemur.
+This is the best place in Madagascar to do whale-watching from June to November (peak whale watching here is end of August - early October).
+Birding in the extensive mangrove system and the threatened East coast littoral forest, is rewarding – look for blue coua, hook-billed vanga and Nelicourvi weavers - and search of a variety of rare lemur species including the Collared Brown and Southern woolly lemurs.
 A private English speaking guide will accompany you on both day and night walks.
+Night walks may reveal two species of Mouse lemur, Woolly lemur, various Chameleons and even Leaf-tailed gecko (Uroplatus).

 The six large luxury thatched bungalows, built by local craftsmen using natural materials, are all en suite with hot and cold running water, a shower, flush toilets and mosquito nets.
 Five of the rooms have king size beds with an additional smaller bed suitable for a child.
 The large family suite can sleep up to five people in two rooms.
 The private decks are only a short walk from the beach, and have outside showers, sun beds and hammocks where you can enjoy the beautiful views and the tranquil sounds of the sea.